 As we discussed before, post-construction inspections are a great way to ensure that the third-party attachments process leaves each pole in a condition that meets the pole owners' distribution standards.

-For the past few months, we've been developing tools to make the post-construction inspection workflow as seamless as possible in the Katapult Pro platform.
-Here is a brief outline of the new process, which will be available to Katapult Pro users in the coming months.
+We've developed tools to make the post-construction inspection workflow as seamless as possible in the Katapult Pro platform.
+Here is a brief outline of the process.

 *PLEASE NOTE: THE PCI AND TRANSFER HEIGHTS ROUTINE ONLY WORK IF THE ORIGINAL COLLECTION WAS PERFORMED IN KATAPULT PRO*

-In your office tools, press the "prep job" button in your Office Tools.
-This will remove the "field_completed" and "done" attributes from the job and place watermarks on the pre-construction photos.
-Now, field crews can return to the field to take as-built photos of the job.
-The former third-party attachments application will be saved and archived as "jobname_preconstruction."
+In your Office Tools, press the "Prep For Post Construction" tool.
+This will remove the "field_completed" and "done" attributes from the job and place watermarks on the pre-construction photos, as well as create a snapshot of the job in its pre-construction state.
+Now, field crews can return to the field to take as-built documentation photos of the job.

 2. Field Collection

-The beauty of collecting as-built photos is that your team already has a record of the heights on the pole and the make ready plan.
+Collecting as-built documentation with Katapult Pro simplifies the process since your team already has a record of the heights on the pole and the make ready plan.
 This means that no height stick is required to re-measure the new build, except in the cases of pole replacements.
 Additionally, no special lens is required to accurately measure the new photos, so teams can use a phone, tablet, or a variety of SLR zoom lenses.
-For our workflow, we have been using a Canon M50 with an 18-150mm lens.

 *For pole replacements, you will still need to use a Katapult-approved camera or lens and a height stick with known heights.*

-The field workflow is much simpler than standard 3PA data collection.
-The workflow can be performed by either a single or team of two field technicians equipped with a camera and mobile device.
-A single technician would navigate to site and take a new height photo of each pole, marking each location as "done" on the mobile interface for auto-association back in the office.
+The post-construction inspection field workflow is much simpler than standard 3PA data collection.
+The workflow can be performed by either a single field technician or a team of two field technicians equipped with a camera and mobile device.
+A single technician would navigate to the site and take a new height photo of each pole, marking each location as "done" on the mobile interface for auto-association back in the office.
 A team of two would have one driver and one photographer, and there are a few mobile tools that make navigation and rapid collection from the vehicle safe and smooth.

 3. Back-Office Workflow

-Once the new photos have been uploaded to the system, users can enter three-panel view and turn on Make Ready.
-In the photo chooser, select "Transfer Wires To A New Photo."
-This will begin a routine that allows you to place calibration points on the new photo using measurements from the pre-construction photo.
-Once your photo has been calibrated, you can transfer proposed heights to the new photo and call any new make ready for deficiencies discovered in the post-construction photo.
+Once the new photos have been uploaded to the system and automatically associated, users can use the "PCI Routine" tool to begin a routine that allows you to place calibration points on the new photo using measurements from the pre-construction photo.
+Once your photo has been calibrated, you can transfer the proposed heights to the new photo and call any new make ready for deficiencies discovered in the post-construction photo.